GraphQL-Training/lightweight-graphql-react/slides.md

 ???

-So the first thing we going to be doing is building a mock-up.
+The first thing we going to do is building a mock-up.

 ---